 During the summer months, the mall offers a free concert series on Thursday nights June through August.

 Colorado Mills takes the concept of outlet malls to a new level.
-Every store in the Mills offers merchandise at discount prices, from Ann Taylor Factory Store to Saks OFF FIFTH.
+Every store in the Mills offers merchandise at discount prices, from Ann Taylor Factory Store to Tommy Hilfiger.
 Bargains abound for shoppers willing to put in the extra effort.

 A movie theater and food court also are located within the mall.
 The only downside is the somewhat confusing layout of the mall, which divides each section into neighborhoods.